 As a result, this year, the Rhode Island Department of Environmental Management revised shellfishing closure regulations, reversing 70 years of closures in Conditional Area B and opening Conditional Area A an estimated 85 additional days per year.
 The NBC’s Combined Sewer Overflow (CSO) Project, widely awarded as one of the most significant improvements to water quality in nation and Nitrogen Reduction Programs at the Field’s Point and Bucklin Point Wastewater Treatment Facilities have been the chief drivers of these improvements.

-For more detailed information on the very real successes of the Narragansett Bay Commission, please see this summary.
+For more detailed information on the very real successes of the Narragansett Bay Commission, please find more information on our blog:

 How Can You Participate?